Congratulations! It was tough going, but you completed the no contact stage with flying colors. Good. But what do you text your ex after no contact?

 We want your ex to associate the “ping” of a new message on their phone with good news, not bad.

-Relatedly, anything you can do to avoid introducing sore topics, in general, is a good idea.
+Anything you can do to avoid introducing sore topics, in general, is a good idea.

-The most important thing to remember is this: Every text you send your ex after no contact, whether it is the first message or the last, should honor “The Feel-Good Factor.”
+The important thing to remember is this: Every text you send your ex after no contact, whether it is the first message or the last, should honor “The Feel-Good Factor.”

 Don’t let your ex feel bad as a result of something you said or sent.